TwoPizza9621536/Codesnippets/_posts/2021-01-21-type-number-of-characters-into-a-file.markdown

 ## C

-The download is for Linux.
+The download file is for Linux.
 The snippet below is for Windows.

-{% highlight c linenos %}
+{% highlight c linenos filename="Printchara.c" %}
 // Define any preprocessor header files
 #include <stdio.h>
 #include <stdlib.h>